 Those families from Kawaika'a who'd relocated to Awatovi fared a bit better for a while but the Spanish impact grew significantly worse after 1629.
 The Pueblo Revolt in 1680 saw all the Spanish priests, acolytes and soldiers in Tusayan killed.
 San Bernard de Aguatubi mission was partially destroyed and the ruin converted to other uses.
 Spanish priests returned in 1698 and forced the reopening of the mission.
-Resistance from the Hopis grew until Awatovi itself was destroyed by warriors from Walpi, Oraibi and other villages in 1701.
+Resistance from the Hopis grew until Awatovi itself was destroyed by warriors from Walpi, Oraibi and other villages in the winter of 1700-1701.

 In 1701, back at Laguna, the new migrants were just putting the finishing touches on the new mission in the village that is now known as Old Laguna (that's the village we see now when we stop on the Interstate and take a look - if you want to drive through, follow US Highway 66, it goes right through the heart of the village).